About AMS-Affiliated Teacher Education Programs

 Earning Degrees & College Credit through AMS TEPs

-There are 2 types of AMS-affiliated programs: college/university programs and independent programs.
-University programs allow you to earn bachelor’s or master’s degrees, while select independent programs allow you to earn credits toward bachelor’s or master’s degrees via partnerships with higher learning institutions.
+There are 2 types of AMS-affiliated programs: college/university programs and free-standing programs.
+University programs enable you to earn bachelor’s or master’s degrees, while select free-standing programs allow you to earn credits toward bachelor’s or master’s degrees via partnerships with higher learning institutions.

-Whatever type of program you choose, you will receive high-quality Montessori teacher education.
-All AMS affiliated programs result in an AMS credential, a signifier of quality that will open a range of job opportunities and more professional growth to you.
+Whichever type of program you choose, you will receive high-quality Montessori teacher education.
+All AMS-affiliated programs result in an AMS credential upon successful course completion, a signifier of quality that will open a range of job opportunities and more professional growth to you.